Ahmedtarekpage/The-Golden-Learning-Track/1- Data Engineering RoadMap/README.md

 This is only to inform you that this is only my Studying Progress Notes So For Enrolling the Full Original Professional Course You Can find it Below :
 - [@UDACITY Programming For Data Science Nanodegree](https://www.github.com/octokatherine)

-Note → This is Not Sponsered by **UDACITY** it's Only My Efforts For Summarizing WHat I Studied before even From UDACITY or From an External Sourcr
+Note → This is Not Sponsered by **UDACITY** it's Only My Efforts For Summarizing WHat I Studied before even From UDACITY or From an External Source